 In less than five minutes, I was taking pictures.
 I could read the manual later (and have done since).
 Tetley, the aforementioned cat, was my first subject.
 Not totally willing, it didn't take her long to realize that this bloody contraption flashes in her face just like the other one.
 I managed to capture a few nice shots, even in the dim lighting of my flat.

 The next day, I was at it again, pointing and shooting.
 With the promise of afternoon snow, I occupied myself indoors until the flakes began to fall.
 Sadly, there were but a few snowflakes that showed up to waltz amongst the cold raindrops that fell all day.
-I went for a ride on my bike, but the rain hitting my face was like tiny needles; needless to say, I didn't ride far.
-After coming home and warming up with a nice cup of tea, Tetley seemed a bit more willing to sit for a few portraits.

 While I'm impressed with the quality of the images, I recently learned of a technique using Gimp, free photo-imaging software, to enhance photographs, allowing the user to enrich the color and add a soft Gaussian blur to accentuate the subject.
 I think the photo of my little Namaste' cat is probably one of the best pictures I've ever taken.
 Call me biased, I understand.
 I'll even agree.